-Question: How will the HSD funds be divided across the NSF directorates and different subject areas of the solicitation?
+Question: Are government labs or for-profit organizations allowed to submit HSD proposals?
+Answer: Only US universities and colleges, and nonprofit organizations in the US, may submit proposals to this competition.
+Back to Top Question: Are graduate students or unaffiliated researchers eligible to apply to HSD?
+Answer: Graduate students and unaffiliated researchers may be included on HSD proposals.
+Graduate students should not be included as PI, Co-PI, or senior personnel.
+Unaffiliated researchers need to go through an eligible organization to be involved in this HSD competition.
+(See the answer to the previous question.)
+Back to Top Question: My question is not in this list and is not answered in the solicitation.
+What should I do?
+Answer: Send email: hsd@nsf.gov Back to Top Financial/Budget Question: How will the HSD funds be divided across the NSF directorates and different subject areas of the solicitation?
 Answer: We do not make a priori funding decisions across the areas even though each Directorate knows (once we get our budget from Congress) how much it is likely to spend on new HSD awards this year.
 HSD is an interdisciplinary, Foundation-wide activity and many awards receive funds from several Directorates.
 Decisions about funding are made after the proposals are reviewed, and after all Directorates have a chance to determine which proposals are the most interesting and promising to them.
 If the proposals in some particular area are of unusually high quality, that area may attract more money than expected in advance.

-Question: May faculty request academic year salary in addition to or instead of summer salary?
+Back to Top Question: May faculty request academic year salary in addition to or instead of summer salary?